sergeyshpadyrev/setup-idris/README.md

-# Github action for Idris setup
+# setup-idris

 This action sets up a working environment for [Idris](https://www.idris-lang.org/) programming language. <br/>
-It's based on `idris2` version of the language. <br/>
+It's based on Idris2, the old version of the language is not supported.
-The version `idris` is deprecated and not supported

 ## Usage
 ```yaml